Gabon–India relations: Foreign aid

 India provided Gabon with a line of credit (LOC) worth $14.5 million in March 2007 to build 300 houses and amenities in Bikele near Libreville.
 Another LOC worth $67.19 million was provided to upgrade Gabon's broadcasting facilities.

 Gabon was among the first 15 African countries in which India implemented the Pan African e-network project.
 Tele-education, Tele-medicine and VVIP connectivity were established in Libreville under the project.
 At the first India Africa Forum Summit in New Delhi in April 2008, India agreed to establish a vocational training centre in Gabon as part of a "Plan of Action" with the African Union.

 Citizens of Gabon are eligible for scholarships under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.
 Several officials from Gabon have also received training programs under the AIFS.

 Cultural relations

 Ambassador of Gabon Desire Koumba inaugurated the 4th Global Festival of Journalism held at Marwah Studios, Noida in February 2016.

+Indians in Gabon

-As of December 2016, around 100 Indians resided in Gabon.
-They are primarily involved in infrastructure projects, trading, export of timber and metal scrap.
+As of December 2016, around 100 Indians is reported to be residing in Gabon.
+They are one of the fastest growing businesspersons who are primarily involved in the infrastructure projects, trading affairs, export of timber and metal scrap.